 Dr. Loboto in Psychonauts.
 While he's presented as the primary antagonist for most of the game, you neither get to enter his mind nor confront him directly as a boss.
 Instead, he gets a lowly Disney Villain Death.
 Presumably for the same reason other heroes do: Raz beating up on mental baddies is OK, but real people?
 No. Also, The Milkman, who after being awakened simply ignores Raz and eventually burns down the asylum, completing his programming, then leaves Boyd's mind forever.

 In Shadow Complex, Lucius spends the entire climax standing in his observation tower while the player fights the final boss.
 He gets shot in the head in a cutscene.

 In Devil May Cry 4, you never get to fight Credo in human form, despite his Informed Ability of being a master swordsman.
 He activates Devil Trigger before throwing down with Nero.
-Another example is Trish: When she's revealed to be working for Mundus, only Nightmare is fought, not her.
+Another example is Trish in the original game: When she's revealed to be working for Mundus, only Nightmare is fought, not her.

 In Iron Tager's Story path of BlazBlue, he runs into Ragna after beating Hakumen, but they trade only words instead of blows.

 This scenario plays out at the end of the Resistance campaign in Operation Flashpoint.
 Having been defeated, the enemy Big Bad, Soviet Colonel Guba, gets off scot-free and flees in a helicopter, but not before cornering and blowing up the protagonist.
 And that's the "good" ending!
 (If the player fails to destroy the bombers, every population center gets bombed into oblivion instead.)